quiclane/lsquic-spm/README.md

    - URLs must be stable
    - checksums must match exactly
    - artifacts must be self-contained

-So if you have ever thought:
-“why can’t I just use QUIC in my iOS app?”

 This repo is the answer.